Simone Lindenbaum Ziv, Director – firstname.lastname@example.org

-Simone has been part of Eden Village’s leadership team since 2012.
+Simone has been part of Eden Village’s leadership team since 2012 and recently took the reigns of Eden Village as Director.
 She is responsible for all Eden Village programming while simultaneously supervising all counselors and specialists who transform her ideas into action.
 During the past nine years Simone has visioned, developed and grown Eden Village’s one-of-a-kind programming to include innovative, age-appropriate opportunities unique to the community.
 Simone led the teams that oversaw the creation and expansion of the flagship Food and Farm Road Trip, Pizza Trip, Farming Apprenticeship, farm-to-table curriculum, herbalism programming, scheita opportunity, Home(in)stead program - and the list goes on.

 In short, if a camper did something cool at Eden Village, Simone created it.
 Her warmth, humor, creativity and fearless wisdom in the field of Jewish camping are a blessing to Eden Village, and she is the backbone upon which camp runs.